Lesbian, Gay, Bisexual, Trans & Queer identified People and Mental Health

 Intersectionality refers to an approach by which intersecting experiences of marginalization and the needs of the whole person are considered.

 There are multiple ways that intersectionality impacts the mental health of LGBTQ people.
 For example, LGBTQ people may experience other forms of marginalization – such as racism, sexism, poverty or other factors – alongside homophobia or transphobia that negatively impact on mental health.
 Additionally, an individual with a mental health condition who is also an LGBTQ person may face added challenges in accessing mental health services that are appropriate and inclusive and may face discrimination on the basis of both disability and sexual orientation.

 LGBT people and the DSM

-Due to homophobia and transphobia, LGBT identities have been included in the Diagnostic and Statistical Manual of Mental Disorders (the DSM).
+Due to homophobia and transphobia, LGBTQ identities have been included in the Diagnostic and Statistical Manual of Mental Disorders (the DSM).
 The DSM is a classification of mental health conditions (termed mental disorders) published by the American Psychiatric Association (APA) .
 The first edition of the DSM was published in 1952, and multiple revised editions have been released since.